mithraiclabs/psyoptions-docs/docs/glossary.md

 Exercise means to put into effect the right to buy or sell the [underlying asset](#underlying-asset) specified in an options contract.
 When a call option owner exercises their contract, they will buy the underlying assets from the option writer at the agreed upon [strike price](#strike-price).
 When a put option owner exercises their contract, they will sell the underlying asset to the option writer at the agreed upon strike price.

 #### IV
 Implied Volatility(IV) is an estimate of the volatility of the underlying asset that is derived from the market value of an option.
-It is essentially taking the bid and ask prices, and solving the black-scholes pricing model backwards to tell you what volatility input to the black-scholes would produce that bid or ask.
+It is essentially the market's forecast of a likely movement in an underlying asset's price